reader00/Ma-Notes/README.md

 ### Why?
 Q: Why the notes disappear after the server reloaded?
-A: Cuz it temporary, I dont using file stream (U can make it by ur self, haha).
+A: Cuz it temporary, I dont using file stream.
+Even the one that served by dicoding, it also temporary.
+(U can make it by ur self, haha).

 Q: Why the server must run in localhost in port 5000?
 A: Cuz the front-end ajax request is to http://localhost:5000.
 Do u wanna customize it?
 Go on, I'm not expert in configuring (yet, maybe).